stcarrez/ada-keystore/docs/akt.md

 *--password* ,
 *--passsocket*.
 When none of these options are passed, the password is asked interactively.

+The
+*--counter-range* option allows to control the range for the random counter used by PBKDF2 to generate the encryption key derived from the specified password.
+High values provide a strongest derived key at the expense of speed.

 ### The set command
 ```
 akt set name [value | -f file]